instadeepai/jumanji/docs/environments/cvrp.md

 The number of nodes with demand is a parameter of the environment.

 ## Observation
 The observation given to the agent provides information on the problem layout, the visited/unvisited cities and the current position of the agent as well as the current capacity.

-**Observation Spec**:

-- **coordinates**: jax array (float32) of shape (problem_size + 1, 2), shows an array of the coordinates of each city node and the depot node.
+- **coordinates**: jax array (float) of shape (num_nodes + 1, 2), shows an array of the coordinates of each city node and the depot node.
-- **demands**: jax array (float32) of shape (problem_size + 1,), shows an array of the demands of each city node (and depot node where the demand is set to 0).
+- **demands**: jax array (float) of shape (num_nodes + 1,), shows an array of the demands of each city node (and depot node where the demand is set to 0).
-- **position**: jax array (int32), gives the identifier (index) of the current visited city or depot.
+- **position**: jax array (int32) of shape (), gives the identifier (index) of the current visited city or depot.
+- **trajectory**: jax array (int32) of shape (2 * num_nodes,), identifiers of the nodes that have
+been visited (set to DEPOT_IDX if not filled yet).
-- **current capacity**: jax array (float32), gives the current capacity of the vehicle.
+- **current capacity**: jax array (float) of shape (), gives the current capacity of the vehicle.
-- **action_mask**: jax array (bool) of shape (problem_size + 1,), denoting which actions are possible (True) and which are not (False).
+- **action_mask**: jax array (bool) of shape (num_nodes + 1,), denoting which actions are possible
+(True) and which are not (False).

 ## Action
-Action space is a `DiscreteArray` of integer values in the range of [0, problem_size].
+Action space is a `DiscreteArray` of integer values in the range of `[0, num_nodes]`.
 An action is the index of the next node to visit, and an action value of 0 corresponds to visiting the depot.

 ## Reward
-The reward is 0 at every step but the last, where the reward is the negative of the length of the path chosen by the agent.
+The reward could be either:
+- **Dense**: the negative distance between the current node and the chosen next node to go to.
+    For the last node, it also includes the distance to the depot to complete the tour.
+- **Sparse**: the negative tour length at the end of the episode.
+The tour length is defined as the sum of the distances between consecutive nodes.
+In both cases, the reward is a large negative penalty of `-2 * num_nodes * sqrt(2)` if the action is invalid, e.g. a previously selected node other than the depot is selected again.

 ## Registered Versions 📖
 - `CVRP20-v0`, CVRP problem with 20 nodes (randomly generated), maximum capacity of 30, and maximum demand of 10.